farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

 ### `Step 5:` Project Write Up with feasibility questions:
 -------------------------------------------------------------------------------------------------------------------
-What's the goal?
-What queries will you want to run?
-How would Spark or Airflow be incorporated?
-Why did you choose the model you chose?
-Clearly state the rationale for the choice of tools and technologies for the project.
++ Clearly state the rationale for the choice of tools and technologies for the project.**

-**Document the steps of the process.**

-**5.1: Propose how often the data should be updated and why.**
+**5.1: Propose how often the data table should be updated and why.**

 + The I94 `immigration data` and `temperature data` is updated on a monthly basis officially.
 These data update should follow that guideline.
-+ `Demography data` can be updated semi-annually since it's a time conusming maturing process.
++ `Demography data` can be updated semi-annually since it's a time conusming, expensive and needs maturing processes.
-+ We can follow the official guideline in collection, distribution and updating all the datasets.
++ `Temperature data` must be updated daily, because without temperature the data table is useless.
++ `Airport table` can be updated with official guideline.

 **5.2: Describe how you would approach the problem differently under the following scenarios:**